derailed-dash/jekyll-deploy-action/README.md

           pre_build_commands: ''     # Installing additional dependencies (Arch Linux)
 ```

+**💡 Don't forget to update your `jekyll_src` location to point to your docs folder, if it's not in the repo root.**

+Now commit your action.

 ### Ensure You Have a `gh-pages` Branch

 If you don't have the `gh-pages` branch, you should create one.
 This code creates an empty `gh-pages` branch with no source, as we require: